Nazarshia2889/EAGLE-AI/README.md

 ## Overview:

-We enhance security systems by leveraging AI to provide immediate, actionable security reports through text messages.
+We enhance security systems by leveraging Gemini to provide immediate, actionable security reports through text messages.
 Our system, EAGLE (Enhanced Automated Guardian for Living Environments) AI, reduces false positive notifications and provides detailed summaries of any detected irregularities.
-We use camera feed from a Google Nest Camera in order to carry out our project.
+We have two versions of this project: one where you can access a Google Nest camera feed using the Device Access API, or you can use your own computer webcam through a Streamlit app for demonstration.

 ## Inspiration: